ERC-Consolidator Grant 2020 - 4 February 2020

-Every year in Spring, an info session takes place informing on the type of grants, eligibility criteria and evaluation process; complementing this information, a UT ERC grantee shares her/his personal experience during proposal preparation.
+This info session will inform on the type of grants, eligibility criteria and evaluation process; complementing this information, a UT ERC grantee shares her/his personal experience during proposal preparation.

 Presentation ERC Info session 2019 (March 19)

-An ERC Masterclass - provided by the Grant support Office and the UT's Centre for Training and Development - is designed to go deep into proposal preparation (including working on research idea and CV), for those committed to applying in the coming ERC calls.
-Please check out the Centre for Training and Development's website for more information on the Masterclass.
+The ERC Masterclass - provided by the Grants Office and the UT's Centre for Training and Development - is designed to go deep into proposal preparation (including working on research idea and CV), for those committed to applying in the coming ERC Starting and Consolidator calls.

 UT researchers considering an ERC application can count on professional assistance throughout preparation.
 Aside from the formal info and training moments (see below), candidates can expect support at different levels of preparation.